mattkinsey/bucky/graph_info.md

 If population data for an admin2 area is known (i.e. number of total people per admin2), but it is not age-stratified, this data can be extrapolated assuming age-stratified population data exists at some level.
 For example, assume a country has age-stratified data provided at the national-level.
 To get the admin2-level age data, the data is separated into the 16 bins (as a 1-dimensional array of length 16).
 These bins are then normalized by dividing by the sum.
 Then, the fraction of people living in the admin2 is calculated by dividing admin2 population by the total national population.
 For each district, this fraction is multiplied by the age vector to produce a admin2-level age vector.
 This vector is placed on the node under the key *N_age_init*.

-The total population for a admin2 is placed on the node under the key *Population*.
+The total population for an admin2 is placed on the node under the key *Population*.

 ## Case Data
 Case data should be at the admin2-level and include cumulative data as of the start date of the simulation and historical data for the 45-day period preceding the start date:

-* Confirmed: Cumulative number of cases per admin2 region as of the start date of the simulation
-* Deaths: Cumulative number of deaths per admin2 region as of the start date of the simulation
-* case_hist: Historical case data (i.e. "Confirmed") data
+* case_hist:  **Cumulative** historical case data
-* death_hist : Historical death data (i.e. "Deaths") data
+* death_hist :  **Cumulative** historical death data

-Historical data is the most important of these to have as it is used to initialize infections.

-*Confirmed* and *Deaths* are placed on the node with their respective keys.
 Historical data is structured as numerical vectors on the node with the keys *case_hist*, *death_hist*.
-If historical data is not available for the requested date range, the array is filled with zeros.
-If there are gaps in the historical data, they are replaced using pandas' *bfill* function, which uses the next valid data point to fill the gap.
+Historical data for every node must have data points for the 45 days preceding the simulation.
+If there are known errors in the historical data, they must be corrected before being placed on the graph.

 ## Contact Matrices
 Currently, contact matrix data is downloaded from [here](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005697), which has contact matrices for 152 countries.
 If a country does not appear in this dataset, a country culturally close can be substituted (for example, Pakistan's contact rates were used for Afghanistan), or another dataset can be used.
 If another dataset is used, the contact matrix must be formatted such that it has the same shape as the number of age demographic bins (i.e. if there are 16 bins, the matrix must be of size 16 x 16).